cohosh/marionette/doc/DEVELOPER_MANUAL.md

 - `MODULE` specifies the plugin module where the function exists.
 - `NAME` specifies the plugin name.
 - `ARG...` represents zero or more comma-delimited arguments passed to the plugin.
-- `REGEX` is a regular expression that the incoming data must match to execute.
+- `REGEX` is a regular expression that incoming data must match to execute.
+The regular expression is also the form that outgoing data will be shaped into.

 Actions are only performed by one party (either `client` or `server`), however, some actions have built-in counter actions.
 For example, when a client sends